-- 1. NYPD Warrant Reconciliation: OCA and NYPD analytic and technical staff continue to meet regularly to ensure the timely and accurate transmission and processing of warrant data and to ensure alignment of open/vacated warrants between NYPD and OCA. - 2.
+- 1. NYPD Warrant Reconciliation: OCA and NYPD analytic and technical staff continue to communicate regularly to ensure the timely and accurate transmission and processing of warrant data and to ensure alignment of open/vacated warrants between NYPD and OCA. - 2.
 Quality Control and Error Reports: All courts statewide have built in data quality reports which identify cases with data errors that are preventing the information from successfully being sent to DCJS.
 In addition, customized data quality reports have been built to assist court in tracking specific data issues. - 3.
-Rewrite of the Juvenile Disposition Transmission Feed to DCJS: Federally-funded work between OCA and DCJS is focused on improving reporting between the two agencies.
-To accomplish this goal, and relevant to efforts to improve and avoid erroneous records, two major areas of work were completed in 2018: - Real time data exchange of juvenile delinquency filing and disposition data to DCJS (formerly file exchanges occurred monthly).
-This allows cases with a favorable disposition to be suppressed from the RAP sheet much sooner. - When docketing a juvenile delinquency or designated felony case with a finger-printable charge, a new process was created to pre-populate arrest identifiers to the case.
-This allows the courts to find arrest identifiers more easily while improving the court's ability to update and expunge juvenile RAP data when necessary.

-- OCA and DCJS meet quarterly to review data and operational issues related to the new juvenile disposition transmission system as well as to review any issues related to adult criminal data. - 4.
 Furthering Public Transparency: In order to further transparency, consistency and reliability of court data, downloadable, individual-level data extracts are provided on the Unified Court System's public website for public use.
 Court Data and Statistics | NYCOURTS.GOV